Azure-Samples/rag-data-openai-python-promptflow/README.md

 You can make any changes to deployment specifications to fit your use case.
 > [!NOTE]
 > If you made any custom changes to your .env not covered in this README, make sure you reference them in the deploy.py script before you deploy so that they are available in the deployed environment.
+You cannot deploy your app to an existing endpoint.

 ``` bash
 python -m deployment.deploy --endpoint-name <endpoint_name> --deployment-name <deployment_name>